obaocr/p9_note/readme.md

 ## Run & tests
+1. Run the database : mongod --auth --port 27017
-1. Run P9NoteApplication
+2. Run P9NoteApplication
-2. Open in a browser http://localhost:8049 for test environment
+3. Open in a browser http://localhost:8049 for test environment

 ### Other consideration